A number of recycling programs are run throughout the year, making it quick and easy to get rid of your pre-loved items.

 - Wembley Community Centre

-Recycle your non-reusable coffee pods at the Town of Cambridge Administration Centre at 1 Bold Park Drive, Floreat.
+- Recycle your toothbrushes and toothpaste tubes at the Town of Cambridge Administration Centre at 1 Bold Park Drive, Floreat.

-This workshop includes a gold repair kit with all necessary equipment and tuition.
+This workshop includes a gold coloured repair kit with all necessary equipment and tuition.

 Do you want to reduce your landfill or dependence on plastics?